 The Hidden Life of Space: Site Base Performance Ecology

-Contemporary ecological concerns bring with them an opportunity for innovation; to rethink traditional theatre practices and forge ecologically inspired approaches that push intellectual and creative boundaries and the aim of the workshop is to explore how scenographers might consider their practice within the broader system of ecological organisation to build designs that encompasses environmental, social and political potential.
-This is a three day workshop in which participants work in small groups to create mixed-reality performances using principles of ‘ecoscenography’, site-responsive dramaturgies and virtual-scenographic techniques in Stromovka park.
+Contemporary ecological concerns bring with them an opportunity for innovation; to rethink traditional theatre practices and forge ecologically inspired approaches that push intellectual and creative boundaries.
+The Hidden Life of Space: Site Base Performance Ecology is a three-day workshop in which participants work in small groups to create mixed-reality performances using principles of ‘ecoscenography,’ site-responsive dramaturgies, and virtual-scenographic techniques in Stromovka Park.
+The aim of the workshop is to explore how scenographers might consider their practice within the broader system of ecological organisation to build designs that encompass environmental, social, and political potential.

-Environmentalist David Suzuki proposes that our current environmental crisis is in part to do with the situation that most of what we know about the world, comes to us through various forms of representational knowledge, media, history, economics, politics or other discourses – even our own stories or anecdotal versions of events could be considered as such representational knowledge.
-To challenge these conventional ways of knowing, this workshop will introduce participants to the concept of ‘ecoscenography’, where embodied, creative, and environmentally conscious processes align to become a fundamental part of the scenographer’s ideas, processes and aesthetics
+Environmentalist David Suzuki proposes that our current environmental crisis is in part to do with the situation that most of what we know about the world, comes to us through various forms of representational knowledge: media, history, economics, politics, and other discourses.
+Even our own stories or anecdotal versions of events could be considered as representational knowledge.
+To challenge these conventional ways of knowing, this workshop will introduce participants to the concept of ‘ecoscenography,’ where embodied, creative, and environmentally conscious processes align to become a fundamental part of the scenographer’s ideas, processes and aesthetics.